 RANDOM SAMPLE CENSUS PROS Unbiased and generalizable Can be used to oversample underrepresented groups Efficient outreach Higher response rate More inclusive Incentive drawings are less expensive overall Incentive distribution is less administratively complex Public education opportunity CONS Per respondent incentive payments are expensive Administrative complexity to deliver incentives Less inclusive Lower response rate Less efficient outreach Self-selection bias among respondents achieve a sufficient response rate.
 Typically, when using a random sample, all selectees who complete the survey receive some sort of incentive for their participation.
-While maintaining confidentiality, researchers must somehow track which members of the sample have completed the survey in order to deliver incentives to each eligible student.
-In a medium-sized university, a research team responsible for well-designed campus climate survey using a random sample may need to deliver over 1,000 incentive payments or rewards.
-Regardless of the type of incentive used, over 1,000 unique transactions will then need to be budgeted for, tracked, and delivered; under any circumstances, this is a daunting administrative task.
+While maintaining confidentiality, researchers must somehow track which members of the sample have completed the survey to deliver incentives to each eligible student.
+In a medium-sized university, a research team responsible for a well-designed campus climate survey using a random sample may need to provide over 1,000 incentive payments or rewards.
+Regardless of the type of incentive used, over 1,000 unique transactions will need to be budgeted for, tracked, and delivered; this is a daunting administrative task under any circumstances.

 A second set of drawbacks to random sampling relate to the broader goals of the campus climate assessment process as a whole.
 In many ways, campus climate assessments are designed to bring the frequently hidden experiences of students to the forefront.
-In discussions of campus sexual assault, too often whole groups of people male survivors, LBGTQ students, and transgender students, for example - are unlikely to come forward with their experiences, or worse, they are ignored or silenced.9 Even careful, stratified random sampling may omit groups whose experiences would enrich the campus climate assessment's findings.
-Further, a campus climate survey can be an opportunity for raising community awareness and encouraging students to speak up, together, about the environments in which they learn and live.
-In this way, the survey itself may serve to improve the campus climate regarding sexual assault.
+In discussions of campus sexual violence, whole groups of people - male survivors, LBGTQ students, and transgender students are unlikely to come forward with their experiences, or worse, they are ignored or silenced.
+Even careful, stratified random sampling may omit groups whose experiences would enrich the campus climate assessment's findings.
+Further, a campus climate surveycan be an opportunity to raise community awareness and encourage students to speak up about the environments in which they learn and live.
+In this way, the survey may improve the campus climate regarding sexual violence.
 Inviting only a few members of the community to participate through random sampling necessarily limits the effort's inclusiveness and its immediate effect on the campus climate.

-A census, on the other hand, has the advantage of inviting all students in the study population to participate, maximizing inclusiveness.
-Rather than targeted outreach, a census design requires a broader public awareness campaign to reach students, creating opportunities for education and community-wide discourse around sexual assault (see Outreach, below).
-However, a census will typically yield a lower response rate (though likely a larger sample size) than random sampling, due in part to the incentive structure the design necessitates.
+On the other hand, a census can invite all students in the study population to participate, maximizing inclusiveness.
+Rather than targeted outreach, a census design requires a broader public awareness campaign to reach students, creating opportunities for education and community-wide discourse around sexual violence (see Outreach, below).
+However, a census will typically yield a lower response rate (though likely a larger sample size) than random sampling due partly to the design's incentive structure.
 While random sample survey designs often reward each participant for their time, financial constraints generally limit researchers' ability to use the same incentive structure in population surveys.
-Instead, raffles or drawings for a smaller number of larger prizes may be used to entice subjects to complete a survey.
-This incentive structure has the advantages of being cheaper and far simpler to administer than one in which each participant receives something.
-From the perspective of a potential survey-taker, though, a chance to win something, even if it is relatively valuable, is less attractive than a guarantee of receiving a smaller incentive.
-Thus, compared to random sampling with rewards to all participants, a lower percentage of the total population will complete the survey if all are invited but only a few rewarded.
+Instead, raffles or drawings for a smaller number of larger prizes may be used to entice subjects to complete asurvey.
+This incentive structure is cheaper and far simpler to administer than one in which each participant receives something.
+From the perspective of a potential surveytaker, though, a chance to win something, even if it is relatively valuable, is less attractive than a guarantee of receiving a smaller incentive.
+Thus, compared to random sampling with rewards to all participants, a lower percentage of the total population willcomplete the survey if all are invited, but only a few are rewarded.
 10 Even if a large number of students participate, if the response rate is low, the data may not fully generalize to the study population.